Mau P: Awards and nominations

 Mau P has earned several nominations and accolades since his debut.
-He has won two EDMA Awards out of ten nominations, including two awards for his song "Drugs from Amsterdam", which won both Song of the Year and Dance Song of the Year in 2023.
+He has won two EDMA Awards out of eighteen nominations, including two awards for his song "Drugs from Amsterdam", which won both Song of the Year and Dance Song of the Year in 2023.
 He was named the Breakout Artist of 2023 by media outlet Dancing Astronaut and in the same year received the SLAM!
 Global Breakthrough Award during Amsterdam Dance Event in 2023.